oemof/tespy/docs/knowledge_center/faq.rst

         - Discuss things like :code:`init_path`, :code:`design_path` etc. for off-design simulations
         - Best practices for automatically making small steps towards a changed input

+    .. dropdown:: How do I know, which equations are applied in my model?

+        You can use the :ref:`debugging <tutorial_debugging_label>` functions to identify the variables and the equations in your model.
+The equations available are displayed in a compact overview in separate tables for all :ref:`component classes <modules_components_label>` and for :ref:`connections <modules_connections_label>`.

     .. dropdown:: How do I create a relation between two unknown variables?

         You can use the :code:`Ref` specification on connection properties for